pgeu/pgeu-system/docs/confreg/sponsors.md

 1. Create one or more [sponsorship levels](#level).
 1. Open sponsorship on [the conference](configuring).

+Note that the *benefits* should **never** be changed after sponsors have started to sign up, but there is nothing in the system actually preventing it (things like fixing spelling and wording is of course always allowed...)

 ## Sign-up process

 The sign-up process looks slightly different depending on if the